- Get Started in GMS

 The FY 2008 appropriations bill (Department of Justice Appropriations Act, 2008, PL 110-161, Title II, Div.
 B, Sec.
 218) imposes a reporting requirement on the Department.
 Under this reporting requirement, the Attorney General must submit a quarterly report to the Department’s Office of Inspector General (OIG) with various categories of information for each conference held by the Department for which the cost to the government was more than $20,000.
 Similar information must also be submitted for each conference where more than fifty percent (50%) of attendees are DOJ employees.Online Training Tool provides step-by-step instructions for creating and submitting a closeout package at the end of the program.

-Online Training Tool provides step-by-step instructions for completing various functions within GMS, as well as the administrative policies associated with Grant Adjustment Notices (GAN), Progress Reporting, and Closeouts.
+The GMS Online Training Tool provides step-by-step instructions for completing various functions within GMS, as well as the administrative policies associated with Grant Adjustment Notices (GAN), Progress Reporting, and Closeouts.
 The online training includes the following modules:

 - GMS Overview - describes how to log into GMS and respond to change requests during the application process.